 After you have created and configured the "PusheR" control surfaces in Reason, you are ready to start using Push to control Reason.
-There are two scenarios in which you are likely to use PusheR:
+Please make sure that Ableton Live is not running, only one application at the time can be controlled from Push.
+When you are done using Push with PusheR, power cycle the unit and then you can turn it back on to control Live.